publiclab/image-sequencer/README.md

 sequencer.run();
 ```

-The Sequencer can be run with a custom config object
+Sequencer can be run with a custom config object

 ```js
 // The config object enables custom progress bars in a node environment and